dssheldon/pands-project-sds/README.md

 - Research the use of pandas in order to extract the data as required
 - Research and write the code which extracts the information about the variables to a text file
 - Research and write the code for the plots
-- Create separate modules for the text output and the plots and merged them once they work
+- Create separate modules for the text output and the plots and merge them once they work
 - Sources used for this project included:
   - Lecture videos and notes
   - Real Python's Python Plotting With Matplotlib (Guide) <https://realpython.com/python-matplotlib-guide/>
   - Matplotlib.org
   - Datacamp.com
-  - Youtube videos – Corey Schafer and others
+  - You Tube videos – Corey Schafer and others
   - Books – Python Crash course (Eric Matthews), A Whirlwind tour of python etc.
   - Stackoverflow.com
   - Geeksforgeeks.org
   - Medium.com
   - Cheatsheets for Matplotlib, Seaborn and Pandas etc.

 ## File List